2017 NFL Draft: First Impressions of First Round

 1. Cleveland Browns: Myles Garrett, DE, Texas A&M

-Congratulations Browns, you did the right thing.
-Instead of reaching for your 27th different starting quarterback since 1999, you took the edge rusher you needed in the worst of ways.
-Even better, you got the highest regarded one to enter the league since Von Miller (2011).
-An explosive edge force is the fastest way to change the profile of your defense; Garrett forces the offense to play on your schedule.
+Congratulations, Browns, you did the right thing.
+Instead of reaching for your 27th starting quarterback since 1999, you took the edge rusher you needed in the worst of ways.
+Even better, you got the highest regarded edge rusher to enter the league since Von Miller (2011).
+An explosive edge force is the fastest way to change the profile of your defense; Garrett forces the opposing offense to play on your schedule.
 This also makes the Browns’ 2016 picks better; Emmanuel Ogbah (drafted 32nd overall) can now play defensive tackle in nickel, where he’s better suited, and Carl Nassib (65th overall) will have the option to align inside or outside.

 2. Chicago Bears: Mitchell Trubisky, QB, North Carolina

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.